Ethorbit/steamcmd-server-docker/README.md

     <summary>Automatically</summary>

-There isn't a way to do this automatically, but you can create your own container which is based off of this one, and has the required dependencies [like done here for Sven Co-op](https://github.com/Ethorbit/svencoop-ds-docker)
+There isn't a way to do this automatically, but you can create your own image which is based off of this one, and has the required dependencies [like done here for Sven Co-op](https://github.com/Ethorbit/svencoop-ds-docker)
 </details>